-Companies wishing to use distribution, franchising and agency arrangements need to ensure that the agreements they put into place are in accordance with European Union (EU) and Member State national laws.
+Companies wishing to use distribution, franchising or agency arrangements need to ensure that the agreements they put into place are in accordance with EU and member state national laws.
 Council Directive 86/653/EEC establishes certain minimum standards of protection for self-employed commercial agents who sell or purchase goods on behalf of their principals.
-In essence, the Directive establishes the rights and obligations of the principal and its agents; the agent’s remuneration; and the conclusion and termination of an agency contract, including the notice to be given and indemnity or compensation to be paid to the agent.
-U.S. companies should be particularly aware that the Directive states that parties may not derogate certain requirements.
+The Directive establishes the rights and obligations of the principal and its agents, the agent’s remuneration and the conclusion and termination of an agency contract.
+It also establishes the notice to be given and indemnity or compensation to be paid to the agent.
+U.S. companies should be particularly aware that according to the Directive, parties may not derogate from certain requirements.
 Accordingly, the inclusion of a clause specifying an alternate body of law to be applied in the event of a dispute will likely be ruled invalid by European courts.

-The EU also looks to combat payment delays with Directive 2000/35/EC.
-This covers all commercial transactions within the EU, whether in the public or private sector, primarily dealing with the consequences of late payment.
+The EU also seeks to combat payment delays.
+The new Directive 2011/7/EU, which replaced the current law in March 2013, covers all commercial transactions within the EU, whether in the public or private sector, primarily dealing with the consequences of late payment.
 Transactions with consumers, however, do not fall within the scope of this Directive.
-In sum, the Directive entitles a seller who does not receive payment for goods/services within 30-60 days of the payment deadline to collect interest (at a rate of 7 percent above the European Central Bank rate) as compensation.
+Directive 2011/7/EU entitles a seller who does not receive payment for goods and/or services within 30 days of the payment deadline to collect interest (at a rate of 8% above the European Central Bank rate) as well as 40 Euro as compensation for recovery of costs.
+For business-to-business transactions a 60-day period may be negotiated subject to conditions.
 The seller may also retain the title to goods until payment is completed and may claim full compensation for all recovery costs.

-The EU's general data protection Directive provides for the free flow of personal data within the EU and also for its protection when it leaves the region’s borders.
-Personal data can only be transferred outside the EU if adequate protection is provided for it or if the unambiguous consent of the data subject is secured.
+The EU's current general data protection Directive provides for the free flow of personal data within the EU but also for its protection when it leaves the region’s borders.
+Personal data can only be transferred outside the EU if the third country’s legislation provides adequate protection for it or if the unambiguous consent of the data subject is secured.
 The European Commission has decided that a handful of countries have regulatory frameworks in place that guarantee the adequate protection of data transferred to them – the United States is not one of these.

-The Department of Commerce and the European Commission negotiated the Safe Harbor agreement to provide U.S. companies with a simple, streamlined means of complying with the adequacy requirement.
-It allows those U.S. companies that commit to a series of data protection principles (based on the Directive), and who publicly state that commitment by "self-certifying" on a dedicated website, to continue to receive personal data from the EU.
+As a result, in 2000 the Department of Commerce and the European Commission negotiated the U.S-EU Safe Harbor Framework to provide U.S. companies with simple, streamlined means of complying with the adequacy requirement.
+It allows those U.S. companies that commit to a series of data protection principles (based on the current Directive), and that publicly state that commitment by "self-certifying" on a dedicated website, to continue to receive personal data from the EU.
 Signing up is voluntary but the rules are binding on those who do.
 The ultimate means of enforcing Safe Harbor is that failure to fulfill the commitments will be actionable as an unfair and deceptive practice under Section 5 of the FTC Act or under a concurrent Department of Transportation statute for air carriers and ticket agents.
-While the United States as a whole does not enjoy an adequacy finding, transfers that are covered by the Safe Harbor scheme will.
-Companies whose activities are not regulated by the FTC or DoT (e.g. banks, credit unions, savings and loan institutions, securities dealers, insurance companies, not-for-profit organizations, meat packing facilities, or telecommunications carriers) are not eligible to sign up to the Safe Harbor.
+While the United States as a whole does not enjoy an adequacy finding, transfers that are covered by the Safe Harbor Framework do.
+Companies whose activities are not regulated by the FTC or DoT (e.g. banks, credit unions, savings and loan institutions, securities dealers, insurance companies, not-for-profit organizations, meat packing facilities, or telecommunications carriers) are not eligible to sign up for the Safe Harbor.

-EU based exporters or U.S. based importers of personal data can also satisfy the adequacy requirement by including data privacy clauses in the contracts they sign with each other.
+EU-based exporters or U.S.-based importers of personal data can also satisfy the adequacy requirement by using appropriate safeguards, for instance by including data privacy clauses in the contracts they sign with each other.
 The Data Protection Authority in the EU country from where the data is being exported must approve these contracts.
 To fast track this procedure the European Commission has approved sets of model clauses for personal data transfers that can be inserted into contracts between data importers and exporters.
-The most recent were published at the beginning of 2005; work to update these and develop new ones in ongoing.
+The most recent were published at the beginning of 2005, and were complemented in 2010 by contractual clauses on “sub-processing” (outsourcing by an EU based exporter of its processing activities to other sub-processors outside the EU).
 Most transfers using contracts based on these model clauses do not require prior approval.
 Companies must bear in mind that the transfer of personal data to third countries is a processing operation that is subject to the general data protection Directive regardless of any Safe Harbor, contractual or consent arrangements.

-EU countries’ Data Protection Authorities (DPAs) and large multinational companies are also developing a third major approach to compliance with EU rules on transfers of personal data to countries outside the EU.
-This is based on country-by-country approval of “binding corporate rules” (BCRs).
-Companies that set up BCRs that satisfy European DPAs will be able to use the presumption of conformity that these approvals provide to transfer personal data from the EU to any location in the world – not just the United States.
+EU countries’ Data Protection Authorities (DPAs) and large multinational companies have also developed a third major approach to compliance with EU rules on transfers of personal data to countries outside the EU.
+This is based on country-by-country DPA approval of “binding corporate rules” (BCRs).
+A BCR is the international code of practice that a multinational corporation follows for transfers of personal data between the companies belonging to that corporation (worldwide intra-group transfer).
+BCRs are suitable for closely-knit, highly hierarchically structured multinational companies but not for loose conglomerates.
+Companies that set up BCRs that satisfy European DPAs are able to use the presumption of conformity that these approvals provide to transfer personal data from the EU to any location in the world – not just the United States.
 BCRs can be a tool for compliance with privacy rules on a global scale.
 The process of negotiation and approval of the BCRs is currently lengthy and complex, and has not been attempted by small or medium-sized companies.

 It is important to know the pitfalls of using direct marketing as a selling tool in Germany.
 Data protection and privacy laws are stringent, and consumer protection guidelines and competitive advertising are also highly regulated.
 Companies should consult with a lawyer before raising, storing or processing any sort of data in Germany.
 Other potential challenges regard the laws pertaining to unfair competition and rebates.

-There is a wide range of EU legislation that impacts the direct marketing sector.
+There is a wide-range of EU legislation that impacts the direct marketing sector.
 Compliance requirements are stiffest for marketing and sales to private consumers.
-Companies need to focus, in particular, on the clarity and completeness of the information they provide to consumers prior to purchase, and on their approaches to collecting and using customer data.
-The following gives a brief overview of the most important provisions flowing from EU-wide rules on distance selling and on-line commerce.
-It is worth noting that the EU is currently overhauling its consumer protection legislation.
-Companies are advised to consult the information available via the hyper-links, to check the relevant sections of national Country Commercial Guides, and to contact the Commercial Service at the U.S. Mission to the European Union for more specific guidance.
+Companies need to focus, in particular, on the clarity and completeness of the information they provide to consumers prior to purchase and on their approaches to collecting and using customer data.
+The following gives a brief overview of the most important provisions flowing from EU-wide rules on distance-selling and on-line commerce.

 Processing Customer Data